Thalhammer/jwt-cpp/README.md

 ## Overview

-Since 0.5.0-rc.0, there is no hard dependency on a JSON library; instead there's a generic `jwt::basic_claim` which is templated around the types required.It requires a traits type, which defines types for a value, object, array, string, number, integer and boolean, as well as methods to translate between them.
+There is no hard dependency on a JSON library.
+Instead, there's a generic `jwt::basic_claim` which is templated around type traits, which described the semantic [JSON types](https://json-schema.org/understanding-json-schema/reference/type.html) for a value, object, array, string, number, integer and boolean, as well as methods to translate between them.

 ```cpp
 jwt::basic_claim<my_favorite_json_library_traits> claim(json::object({{"json", true},{"example", 0}}));
 ```

 This allows for complete freedom when picking which libraries you want to use.
-For more information, [see below](#providing-your-own-json-traits-your-traits)
+For more information, [see below](#providing-your-own-json-traits-your-traits).

 In order to maintain compatibility, [picojson](https://github.com/kazuho/picojson) is still used to provide a specialized `jwt::claim` along with all helpers.
 Defining `JWT_DISABLE_PICOJSON` will remove this optional dependency.